What is bacterial vaginosis like?

 - The discharge does not usually cause itch or soreness around the vagina and vulva.

-If you have untreated BV during pregnancy, you have a slightly increased risk of developing some complications of pregnancy.
-These include:
+Yes, BV can affect pregnancy.
+If you have untreated BV during pregnancy, you have a slightly increased risk of developing some complications, including:

 - Early labour.